During WINTER WAR NAVAL CAMPAIGN

 24 June 1941

-Despite the order of self-destroy the submarine S-3 in Libau harbor.
-The commander tried to sail away from Libau, carrying also 100 people (the crew of the submarine and many workers of the harbor).
+Ignoring the order to scuttle the submarine S-3 in Libau harbor, the commander tried to sail away from Libau, carrying also 100 people (the crew of the submarine and many workers of the harbor).
 The submarine sailed slowly and could not dive, and was attacked by the German MTBs S-60 and S-35 that missed the S-3 with torpedo.
 A gunfire battle erupted and the Germans had the advantage of being small and fast targets for the submarine, with higher rate of fire of their 20mm that outmatched the slower Soviet fire of 100mm and 45mm.
 The two S-60 and S-35 however were reached by soviet fire (with a total of 4 wia on S-35 ), but the damage on S-3 was heavier and was also hit with hand grenades and finally S-60 launched a depth charge directly in front of the submarine, sinking it.
 Most of the survivors were machine gunned in water (only 3, 9 or 20 according different sources, were later captured).

 26 June 1941